project-chip/connectedhomeip/docs/guides/infineon_trustm_provisioning.md

 ## Provisioning for OPTIGA&trade; Trust M

-The [Linux Tools for  OPTIGA&trade; Trust M ](https://github.com/Infineon/linux-optiga-trust-m) can be used to perform provisioning by following the steps mentioned below:
+The [Linux Tools for  OPTIGA&trade; Trust M ](https://github.com/Infineon/linux-optiga-trust-m) can be used to perform provisioning by following the steps mentioned below.

+-   Set up chip-tool on Raspberry Pi 4 by following the instruction listed at [Building chip-tool on Raspberry Pi ](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md#installing-prerequisites-on-raspberry-pi-4)
 -   Clone the repo from Infineon Public GitHub

 ```